 Participation in EU Agencies and Programmes

+The Parties will:

 Medium-term priorities

 Review the implementation of the Protocol on Participation in EU Programmes on the basis of the actual participation of Georgia in specific EU Programmes.

+Public outreach and visibility

+The Parties will cooperate to ensure a well-informed discussion, including with a broader public and Georgian citizenry about the opportunities and implications of Georgia’s EU approximation, including the Association Agenda and specifically the DCFTA.